abhirajsinghjhajj/Schedula/README.md

-# Schedula - Doctor Appointment Booking App
+# Schedula – Modern Doctor Appointment Platform

-A full-stack web application for booking doctor appointments with role-based authentication for doctors and patients, featuring prescription management and medical history tracking.
+Schedula is a modern, full‑stack doctor appointment platform built with Next.js 14.
+Patients can discover doctors and book appointments (clinic, video, or phone), while doctors manage schedules, prescriptions, and patient histories.
+The app ships with a mock API layer via Next.js API routes backed by a local JSON dataset, so it runs instantly without external services.

 ## ✨ Features